Victoria College of Music and Drama: Examinations and Diplomas

-In some cases, the College's requirements differ from those of other exam boards.
-At least grade IV theory of music is required for grade 8 in any practical examination.
-There is a grade V minimum requirement for the diploma (see below), and for an Associate diploma, grade VI for Licentiate diploma but no theory requirement for a Fellowship diploma, as entrants already hold Licenitate or have been granted direct entry by virtue of other prior learning.
-For some grades and diplomas, other means of showing the required theory can be used.
-For example for grade 8 a GCSE C grade or equivalent (e.g. a BTEC Level 2 pass, merit or distinction).
-For a candidate who has not taken the theory or produced the equivalent, the College will hold the certificate and award until produced or exemption is granted.
+From September 2025 the requirement for prerequisite qualifications has been removed in all subjects, though holders of theory awards can claim exemption from the discussion and theory elements within exams.

 Diplomas

 The College has a full system of diploma examinations, available in most fields.
 Until 2012 a Pre-Diploma Certificate existed and wadm the followed by the first full diploma, the Diploma of Victoria College of Music and Drama (DipVCM), which carries with it the right to post-nominal letters and reduced academic dress.
 The certificate was withdrawn from all subjects to come into line with other awarding bodies at the higher levels.
 There then follows the three standard diplomas of Associate (AVCM), Licentiate (LVCM) and Fellow (FVCM) which all carry post-nominal letters and academic dress.
-These are available in all fields as performers' or teachers' diplomas, as well as by composition, conducting, research or theory.
+These are available in all fields as performers' or teachers' diplomas, as well as by composition, conducting, research and theory.
 There also exists the award of Certificated Teacher (CT, VCM) which is an award based upon teaching ability and the Honorary Life Membership (HonVCM) for those who have given many years service to the College as a teacher, local secretary, examiner, etc. Both these carry post-nominal letters.
 FVCM is also awarded as an honorary award from time to time for distinguished service to the College.
-Some diplomas also carry the suffix 'Ed' for in Education (e.g. AVCMEd).
-However, teaching and education diplomas do not confer UK Qualified Teacher Status, rather they show that the examiner would recommend them to a prospective student.
+Some diplomas also carry the suffix 'Ed' for in Education (e.g. AVCMEd) and theology diplomas are suffixed as LVCM(Th).
+Teaching and education diplomas do not confer UK Qualified Teacher Status, rather they show that the examiner would recommend them to a prospective student.

 The College of Violinists was founded in 1890 and became an administrative division of Victoria College of Music in 1962.
 In addition the diplomas noted above, the diplomas of Associate of the College of Violinists (ACV) and Licentiate of the College of Violinists (LCV) remain available through Victoria College Examinations as performance diplomas for string players, while Fellow of the College of Violinists (FCV) is awarded purely for services to the arts.